Marianna Pensky

 Marianna Pensky is a professor at the University of Central Florida.

 Her research interests lie in the areas of theoretical and applied statistics.

 She is author of The Stress-strength Model and Its Generalizations: Theory and Applications (World Scientific Publishing, 2003).

 She is a Member of the Board of Directors of the International Society for NonParametric Statistics (ISNPS), and a Fellow of the Institute of Mathematical Statistics.

+Pensky was elected as a Fellow of the American Statistical Association in 2023.